Eric Clapton: Cream

-Blind Faith, Delaney and Bonnie and Friends
+Blind Faith

 Clapton's next group, Blind Faith, formed in 1969, was composed of Cream drummer Ginger Baker, Steve Winwood of Traffic, and Ric Grech of Family, and yielded one LP and one arena-circuit tour.
 The supergroup debuted before 100,000 fans in London's Hyde Park on 7 June 1969.
 They performed several dates in Scandinavia and began a sold-out American tour in July before their only album was released.
 The LP Blind Faith consisted of just six songs, one of them the hit "Can't Find My Way Home".
 Another, "Presence of the Lord", is the first song credited solely to Clapton.
 The album's jacket image of a topless pubescent girl was deemed controversial in the US and was replaced by a photograph of the band.
 Blind Faith dissolved after less than seven months.

+Delaney & Bonnie and first solo album

 Clapton subsequently toured as a sideman for an act that had opened for Blind Faith, Delaney and Bonnie and Friends.
 He also performed as a member of Lennon's Plastic Ono Band at the Toronto Rock and Roll Revival in September 1969, a recording from which was released as the album Live Peace in Toronto 1969.
 On 30 September, Clapton played lead guitar on Lennon's second solo single, "Cold Turkey".
 On 15 December that year, Clapton performed with Lennon, Harrison and others as the Plastic Ono Supergroup at a fundraiser for UNICEF in London.

 Delaney Bramlett encouraged Clapton in his singing and writing.
 Using the Bramletts' backing group and an all-star cast of session players (including Leon Russell and Stephen Stills), Clapton recorded his first solo album during two brief tour hiatuses, titled Eric Clapton.
 Delaney Bramlett co-wrote six of the songs with Clapton, also producing the LP, and Bonnie Bramlett co-wrote "Let It Rain".
 The album yielded the unexpected US No. 18 hit, J. J. Cale's "After Midnight".
 Clapton also worked with much of Delaney and Bonnie's band to record George Harrison's All Things Must Pass in spring 1970.

 During this period, Clapton also recorded with artists such as Dr. John, Leon Russell, Billy Preston, Ringo Starr and Dave Mason.
 With Chicago blues artist Howlin' Wolf, he recorded The London Howlin' Wolf Sessions, that also included long-time Wolf guitarist Hubert Sumlin and members of the Rolling Stones, Winwood and Starr.
 Despite the superstar line-up, critic Cub Koda noted: "Even Eric Clapton, who usually welcomes any chance to play with one of his idols, has criticized this album repeatedly in interviews, which speaks volumes in and of itself."
 Other noted recordings from this period include Clapton's guitar work on "Go Back Home" from Stephen Stills' self-titled first solo album.